SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 ![define-db-schema-package-json](./assets/02-define-db-schema-package-json-scripts.png)

-* `build`       : Runs a the `cds build` command to build the CAP project.
+* `build`       : Runs the `cds build` command to build the CAP project.
 * `build_sqlite`: Builds the CAP application for usage on a SQLite database.
-* `hana`        : Deploys the database artifacts to your HDI container and undeploys any delta to your current configuration in case artifacts are already deployed.
+* `hana`        : Deploys the database artifacts to your HDI container and un-deploys any delta to your current configuration in case artifacts are already deployed.
 Make sure to replace the instance name with your specific HDI instance.
 * `start`       : Starts the CAP application.
 * `watch`       : Deploys your changes specific to your service to localhost using the hybrid profile establishing a connection to your real HDI container instance.
 * `sqlite`      : Deploys your changes specific to your service to localhost using the hybrid profile establishing a connection to a real SQLite database.